falkyre/nhl-led-scoreboard-img/README.md

 </span>

 This project provides a free [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) based Raspberry Pi image with [NHL LED Scoreboard](https://github.com/riffnshred/nhl-led-scoreboard) pre-installed.
+This is built with the same process that the official Raspberry Pi OS images are built [RPi-Distro](https://github.com/RPi-Distro/raspi-config)

 * Works on all Raspberry Pi models
 * Built on Raspbian Lite (no desktop)